yuvalatzmon/SACRED_HYPEROPT_Example/README.md

 `hyperopt_search.py` is a distributed scheduler for hyper-params optimization.

+`hyperopt_grid.py` is a grid-search extension for HyperOpt

+`mongo_queries.py` is a usage example for listing results saved by MongoDB, but using PANDAS DataFrame API

 # Setup the anaconda environment

     yes | conda create -n my_env python=3.6